 Startups sometimes think of investors as demanding and grumpy people who want to invest in their startup only to get a good financial deal.
 But it is not like that usually.
 Often investors genuinely like to invest in startups and want to help them be successful.
 If you can show your investors that you are willing to give up a lot to make your startup a success, they will likely be eager to help you grow also.

-For some investors, the perception the other way round can be more or less the same.
-In the beginning, they may think of startup founders as young and reckless, and be a bit hesitant in investing their money.
+For some investors, the perception can be more or less the same.
+In the beginning, they may think of startup founders as young and reckless, so they are a bit hesitant in investing their money.
 They ask themselves if their money will be safe and if the startup is able to succeed.
 The startup founders might have a lot of knowledge, while the investor doesn’t, which could also be intimidating.
 A lot of times, startups use new technologies.
-If you have elder investors, who have not been raised with these technologies, things might be unfamiliar for them.
-And yet, it all comes down to the sense of connection between the investor and the startup.
+If you have elder investors, who have not been raised with these technologies, things might be unfamiliar to them.
+It all comes down to the sense of connection between the investor and the startup.
 That is why there are often several meetings before an investor makes his/her decision.

 Where to find investors?

-A startup will easily spend between 3 to 6 months in an accelerator under professional guidance.
+A startup will easily spend between 3 and 6 months in an accelerator under professional guidance.
 This professional guidance gives some assurance to the investors.
 Startups have to go through a selection process to get in.
 Some accelerators have hundreds of applicants while just a few of them get picked.
-So, investors often like hanging out at accelerators, because they are more likely to find good investments while spending less time there.
+So, investors often like hanging out at accelerators.

-Business Angels often like to invest together with a group of three or four people.
+Business Angels often like to invest together, in a group of three or four people.
 In such a group the investors usually know each other from the past (colleagues, ex-colleagues, owners of the same company in the past, golf club friends etc.).
 Once you have met and persuaded one member of such a group, you will be easily introduced to the others.

 There are also places where you can go to pitch for investors, such as network events, pitch competitions, private banking meetings, etc. There are many events you can go to but it’s difficult to predict the success in raising money.
 Many times startups get on the stage during such an event and afterwards no investor talks to them.
 Ask your fellow startup founders if they have experience with such an event and if it is worth going.
 There are also events for which you have to pay as a startup in order to participate.
 We would not normally recommend any startup to do that, but again, check this with your fellow startup founders which had prior experience with such events.